Papers and Essays (including book chapters)

 Gender and Sexuality

-Confessions of a Frigid Man: A Philosophical Essay on Male Sexuality (Book, 2005)
+Confessions of a Frigid Man: A Philosopher’s Journey into the Hidden Layers of Men’s Sexuality (Book, 2005)

 A philosophical analysis of male sexuality, especially men's sexual frigidity, their rejection of their own bodies, and their attraction to girls in their early teens and school uniforms.
 This book has provoked a variety of emotional reactions from readers, scholars, and the mass media.
 One of the most important books in Japanese men's studies.

 What do We Learn from Japanese Feminist Bioethics?
 (1998)